rafosorio/iks-workshop/_docs/startserver.md

 npm install
 ```

-This process may run for a 2 or 3 minutes, once the npm modules required are installed, enter the following command to compile the Express server
+This process may run for less than 2 minutes, once the npm modules required are installed, enter the following command to compile the Express server

 ```
 npm run build